m0fff/OCS/API/README.md

 4. Run one or more of the requests to explore the OCS API!

 Note: there are two write REST API requests that will not work unless the stream_write environment variable is set.
-Setting and running these requeests will overwrite metadata and tag information.
+Setting and running these requests will overwrite metadata and tag information.